Epigenetics and Ageing

 The key point in all of this is that:

-We can reduce our bioloigical age
+We can reduce our biological age

 Lifestyle changes, healthy behaviours, and certain medications can slow down and in some cases even reverse the hallmarks of ageing.
-By using state of the art sequencing technology and genomic medical science - our team will be able to use your results to create a personalised plan of lifestyle changes which can target your specific DNA methylation pattern
+By using state of the art sequencing technology and genomic medical science - our team will be able to use your results to create a personalised plan of lifestyle changes which can target your specific DNA methylation pattern.

-As more and more research is published linking different health behaviours to DNA methylation changes - our team will continue to stay at the forefront of research, and we will share our findings here
+As more and more research is published linking different health behaviours to DNA methylation changes - our team will continue to stay at the forefront of research, and we will share our findings here.

 But be careful - there are companies out there who measure simple things like blood pressure and cholesterol and then claim they measure your biological age.
 While blood pressure and cholesterol levels are very important risk factors for stroke and heart attacks, that is not the same as measuring someone’s biological age on a molecular level, and can not deliver the personalised insights that are possible with todays technology.